mrgalopes/flowbuild-doc/GETTING_STARTED.md

 ### Setup Docker

-All Flowbuild projects are shippend within a docker image to provide a smooth integration along different enviroments.
-To install the latest docker version, visit the page [get docker](https://docs.docker.com/get-docker/).
+All Flowbuild projects are shipped within a docker image to provide a smooth integration along different enviroments.
+To install the latest docker version, visit the [get docker](https://docs.docker.com/get-docker/) page.

 ### Clone the repo